tredly/tredly-build/README.md

 To install Tredly, your server must be running **FreeBSD 10.3 (or above) as Root-on-ZFS**.
 Further details can be found at the [Tredly Docs site](http://www.tredly.com/docs/?p=31).

-You must also have [Tredly Host 0.10.0](https://github.com/tredly/tredly-host) installed.
+You must also have [Tredly Host 0.10.0](https://github.com/tredly/tredly-host) or newer installed.

 ## Installation